Islam-cod/travel-app/README.md

 ## Overview

-This simple interactive project enables the user to get the weather of a beloved city based on its Zipcode.
+This interactive project enables the user to discover beloved cities and decide when to visit them based on the weather, location and famous places.

 ## Built Using

+-HTML
+-CSS
 -JavaScript ES6
 -Express.js
 -Node.js
+-Webpack
+-Jest